2010 Bratislava shooting: Immediate reaction

 Interior Minister Daniel Lipšic and the national police chief Jaroslav Spišiak arrived at the site.
 President Ivan Gašparovič, Mayor of Bratislava Andrej Ďurkovský, and Prime Minister Iveta Radičová all expressed their condolences.
 The Slovak government, at a special session on 31 August, declared a national day of mourning on 2 September 2010, to commemorate the victims of the shooting rampage.

 Relatives of the perpetrator faced death threats from relatives of the victims after the act.
-After consulting police, the perpetrator's mother, father, brother, and sister, together with their families, presumably fled to Hungary to seek refuge from relatives living there.
+After consulting police, the perpetrator's mother, father, brother, and sister, together with their families, presumably fled to Hungary to seek refuge with relatives living there.
 Slovak police officials were unwilling to comment on the issue.
 According to police spokeswoman Petra Hrášková, "information that Harman's family is hiding abroad at the advice of the police cannot be confirmed or denied".

 On 2 September 2010, the authorities had the apartment disinfected and all of the belongings inside hauled to be burned.
 This caused strong disagreement on the part of the relatives of some of the victims, who claimed that the apartment contained some valuables.
 According to footage made by TV Markíza, more police had to be summoned to the crime scene to handle the situation.
 Authorities claimed that one of the attacker's bullets punctured a water pipe in the apartment.
 This caused flooding and destroyed much of the stuff inside.
 They went on to claim that the situation had to be dealt with because the crime scene posed a public health hazard.